Jakub-Radzik/Advanced_Web_Dev/Project/README.md

 Use sample.env files to create them. (rename to .env, fill and change environment variables) To use mailing service you can create free account at mailtrap Use username and password in .env file

+When adding models in new file you should register this file in 2 places:
+- One in reqister_tortoise call in main.py
+- Second one in settings.py TORTOISE_ORM config